ausgis/geosimilarity/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is a new release.
+* This release removes Yongze Song as the maintainer and makes Wenbo Lv the new maintainer of geosimilarity.